mason-at-pieces/pieces-copilot-python-sdk/docs/basic_message.md

 messages = chat.messages()

 # Set the raw content of the message
-message.raw = "This is the updated raw content of the message." print("Raw content updated.")
+message.raw_content = "This is the updated raw content of the message." print("Raw content updated.")

 # Get the role of the message